vdjserver/vdjserver-doc/docs/developer/developer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Loading and unloading studies from the :ref:`Community Data Portal
-<CommunityDataPortal>` can be initiated with requests to the API.
+<CommunityDataPortalDev>` can be initiated with requests to the API.
 Both
 API end points are protected by ``admin_authorization``.
 Note that loading and unloading from the ADC is different from publishing and unpublishing a study which can be done by a project user.